Our Team

 ADRIENNE WOOD

-Adrienne is now an assistant professor at the University of Virginia.
+Adrienne is now an assistant professor and director of the Emotion and Behavior Lab at the University of Virginia.
 Adrienne completed her Phd in 2018 and was a postdoctoral researcher in the Dartmouth Social Systems Lab, working with Thalia Wheatley on behavioral predictors of healthy social connection.
 Her interests include the role of sensorimotor simulation in emotion perception, the social functions of laughter, and the influence of distal cultural factors on emotion expression. adrienne.wood@virginia.edu

 STEPHANIE CARPENTER